Kafū, aged forty-one.

 February 27th.

-Occasionally, the courtesan Chiyogiku from beneath the yagura and Hachirō would come to visit on their way back from Kiyomoto practice.
+Occasionally, the two courtesans Chiyogiku and Hachirō from below the turret would visit, stopping by on their way back from Kiyomoto practice.

 February 28th.

-At Sanjūkkenbori Kasuga, I dined together with Sanosuke, Chiyogiku, Hachirō, and others.
+At Sanjukkenbori Kasuga, I dined together with Ennosuke, Chiyogiku, Hachirō, and others.

-The spring breeze grew increasingly warm as the days passed.
+The spring breeze grew steadily warmer as the days passed.

 March 1st.